wrenfold/wrenfold/paper/paper.md

 # Summary

 Real-time robotic software systems often solve one or more numerical optimization problems.
-For example, accurate estimates of past vehicle motion are typically obtained as the solution of a non-linear optimization or filtering problem [@Barfoot:2024].
-Similarly, the behavior of an autonomous system can be determined via a numerical optimization problem that reasons about the relative merits of different future actions [@Lynch_Park:2021].
+For example, accurate estimates of past vehicle motion are typically obtained as the solution of a non-linear optimization or filtering problem [@Barfoot].
+Similarly, the behavior of an autonomous system can be determined via a numerical optimization problem that reasons about the relative merits of different future actions [@Lynch_Park].

-Problems of this form can be solved using packages like Google Ceres [@Agarwal_Ceres_Solver_2022:2023] or GTSAM [@gtsam:2022].
+Problems of this form can be solved using packages like Google Ceres [@Agarwal_Ceres_Solver_2022] or GTSAM [@gtsam].
 These optimizers require that the user provide a mathematical objective function and - in some instances - the derivatives of said function with respect to the desired decision variables.
 In order to achieve real-time deadlines, the optimization is usually implemented in a performant compiled language such as C++.

 `wrenfold` is a framework that converts symbolic math expressions (written in Python) into generated code in compiled languages (C++, Rust).
 The primary goals of the framework are: